achen1296/Apple-Music-Editor/README.md

 - "Downloaded" (songs purchased from Apple Music that are downloaded locally)
 - "Genius"

 Playlist folders are implemented as special playlists, along with the parent folder pointer ID at offset 50.
-Therefore, they do not get their own section type.
-Even more specifically, they are special kinds of smart playlists.
-In fact, their binary data are nearly identical to smart playlists (including subsection data) with rules that look like:

-- Match _any_ of the following rules:
-  - Playlist is \<1st playlist in folder\>
-  - Playlist is \<2nd playlist in folder\>
-  - etc.

-See [SLst (Smart Playlist Rules)](#slst-smart-playlist-rules) for more on this.
+See [SLst (Smart Playlist Rules List)](#slst-smart-playlist-rules-list) and its subsection [playlists](#playlists) for more on this.

 | Offset | Length | Meaning                                                                                                                      | Examples Value(s)  |
 | ------ | ------ | ---------------------------------------------------------------------------------------------------------------------------- | ------------------ |